vessels-tech/mojaloop-specification/proposals/20-pisp-linking.md

 ### 2 Auth-Service

-The auth-service is a new component we propose alongside the Thirdparty Linking API.
+The auth-service is a new component we propose alongside the Thirdparty API.

 While a `Consent` object is created by the DFSP, the auth-service is considered to be the authority on the consent object.
 It's responsibilities are:
 1. Storing the `Consent` Object